Vietnam.vn - Nền tảng quảng bá Việt Nam

 Liang Shi prepares for the 26th exam in 2022.
 Photo: VCG

 In 1991, Liang worked in a wood factory and got married, but he still dreamed of going to college.
 In 1992, he took the separate college entrance exam for adults due to age restrictions and was admitted to Nanjing Forestry University.
-However, Liang did not like it and did not enroll.
+However, because he did not like it, Liang did not enroll.

 To support his family, Liang sold clothes, refrigerators and televisions.
 He then opened a building materials factory and earned one million yuan in less than a year.